Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Introduction

 \section{Introduction}

-In the era of big data, data analysis has become a routine task for many data workers, such as business analysts, data journalists, and researchers.
-According to previous research~\cite{kandel2012enterprise, wongsuphasawat2019goals, alspaugh2018futzing}, the workflow of data analysis involves multiple steps, including data collection, cleaning, exploration, modeling, and communication\footnote{Data storytelling and data communication are interchangeable in this paper.}.
-Among these steps, communicating data findings has a crucial role in boosting collaboration in teams~\cite{brehmer2022jam}, conveying messages to clients~\cite{hullman2013deeper}, raising public awareness~\cite{lee2015more}, and so on.
+\re{Data workers, such as business analysts, data journalists, and data scientists, perform data analysis and exchange results from analysis as two essential parts of their daily work.
+To communicate insights and knowledge effectively and engagingly, data storytelling, \rem{\ie, creating and communicating a series of coherently connected data facts with visualizations and narratives to achieve the author's goal~\cite{lee2015more}}, has been leveraged to boost collaboration in teams~\cite{brehmer2022jam}, raise public awareness~\cite{lee2015more}, and so on.}

-However, communicating data findings is challenging for data workers.
-They have to spend substantial effort preparing clear, coherent, and engaging data stories to effectively communicate their results to the target audience.
-Informed by the advance of artificial intelligence~(AI), including the recent development of large-scale AI models (\eg, DALL·E~\cite{dalle} and ChatGPT~\cite{chatgpt}), researchers have attempted to tackle the challenge by introducing AI-powered data storytelling tools.
-However, most of the existing tools are limited to studying human-AI collaboration in specific steps.
-For example, Calliope~\cite{shi2020calliope} and Erato~\cite{sun2022erato} help humans to create story outlines.
-InfoColorizer~\cite{yuan2021infocolorizer} and ColorCook~\cite{shi2022colorcook} utilize AI models to suggest color usage.
-These studies failed to present an overall picture of where and how humans would like to collaborate with AI in the entire storytelling workflow.
+However, \re{telling data stories} is non-trivial for data workers.
+First, data workers need to master various skills and tools for authoring data stories, such as authoring charts and writing narrations~\cite{lee2015more}.
+Furthermore, the knowledge gap between data workers and their diverse audiences even makes the task more challenging~\cite{piorkowski2021ai,mao2019data}.
+Data workers have to spend substantial effort preparing clear, coherent, and engaging data stories to effectively communicate their identified data insights and knowledge to the target audience.
+Informed by the advance of artificial intelligence~(AI), including the recent development of large-scale AI systems (\eg, DALL·E~\cite{dalle} and ChatGPT~\cite{chatgpt}), researchers have attempted to tackle the challenges by introducing AI-powered data storytelling tools. \re{Nevertheless, most of the existing research studies are limited to studying human-AI collaboration~\cite{wang2020human} and developing intelligent tools for specific data story components (\eg, color~\cite{yuan2021infocolorizer, shi2022colorcook} and animation~\cite{ge2021cast, kim2021gemini}) or scenarios (\eg, computational notebooks~\cite{zheng2022telling, li2023notable} and visual analytics systems~\cite{chen2018supporting, gratzl2016visual}).} These studies \rem{lack} an overall picture of where and how humans would like to collaborate with AI in the entire workflow.